Abdulrazak-21/WeatherApp/readme.md

 - npm i react-native-splash-screen
 - npm install json-loader
 - npm i moment-timezone
+- npm install @react-native-community/geolocation

 **Contribution to the Project:**

-1. Abdulrazak Patel - Worked on Landing Screen to the app
+1. Abdulrazak Patel - Worked on Landing Screen of the app.
-2. Anusha Lagidi - Worked on App Icon and SplashScreen for android
+2. Anusha Lagidi - Worked on App Icon and SplashScreen for android.
-3. Chakradhar Reddy - Worked on creating the Model screen for the app
+3. Chakradhar Reddy - Worked on the Model screen for the app.
-4. Aniket Gaurav - Worked SplashScreen and app icon for IOS
+4. Aniket Gaurav - Worked on SplashScreen and app icon for IOS.
-5. Lagudu Chandana - Worked on API for Weather app
+5. Lagudu Chandana - Worked on API for Weather app.

+Note :

+1. Please Check the "assets/Output_Images" folder for Images of the APP.
+2. This App is perfectly working in Android devices.

 **Output Images of App:**